 Weather in Banff in January

-In short, January in Banff means it’s cold and there’s plenty of snow.
-However, the frequent snowfalls during the month make places like Mount Rundle and Cascade Mountain stunning as they’re draped in sheets of white.
+In short, January in Banff means it’s cold, and there’s plenty of snow.
+However, the frequent snowfalls during the month make peaks like Mount Rundle and Cascade Mountain stunning as they’re draped in sheets of white.

 It’s also the perfect time to hit the slopes at Lake Louise, Mt.
 Norquay, and Banff Sunshine.
-January is one of the best times of the year to visit the Canadian Rockies and go skiing and snowboarding in Banff National Park.
-Outside of the few days around the New Year celebrations, the ski resorts are quiet as it is not peak season and there are a very few holiday crowds after the first week of January passes by.
+January is one of the best times to visit the Canadian Rockies and go skiing and snowboarding in Banff National Park.
+Outside of the few days around the New Year celebrations, the ski resorts are relatively quiet as it is not peak season, and there are a very few holiday crowds after the first week of January passes by.

-Like we said, it’s cold and snowy.
-Average daytime temperatures are -5°C, and the nights drop to around -10°C. Despite the cold, there’s plenty of sunshine and not a lot of wind.
+However, it’s cold and snowy.
+Average daytime temperatures are -5°C, and the nights drop to around -10°C or colder.
+Despite the cold, there’s plenty of sunshine and not a lot of wind.
 Crisp, cool conditions for winter sports, we’d say.
-That being said, we receive chinooks in the winter where temperatures fluctuate between mild winter temperatures and extreme ones that reach below -30C.
+That being said, we receive chinooks in the winter, where temperatures fluctuate between mild winter temperatures and extreme ones that reach below -30C.
+Pack warm clothing!